vijey18/MLZoompCampCapstone/Grape-Price-Prediction/README.md

 It will output a 'grape_quality' index which is coming from the Regression model of the Custom Gradient boost and 'grape_category' index which is coming from the Classification model of the Custom Gradient boost.

-### NOTE:- In case the Containerization does not work due to some issues in your system, you can setup the virtual Environment for Python 3.9 as indicated in the section [Environment Setup] and proceed to run the command 'streamlit run app.py' fron the streamlit-app directory to access the same streamlit app without the docker container.
+### NOTE:- In case the Containerization does not work due to some issues in your system, you can setup the virtual Environment for Python 3.9 as indicated in the section [Environment Setup] along with executing the train_pipeline.py and proceed to run the command 'streamlit run app.py' fron the streamlit-app directory to access the same streamlit app without the docker container.

 # License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.